Renormalization: Self-interactions in classical physics

 where $\alpha \approx 1/137$ is the fine-structure constant, and $\hbar/(m_\text{e} c)$ is the reduced Compton wavelength of the electron.

-Renormalization: The total effective mass of a spherical charged particle includes the actual bare mass of the spherical shell (in addition to the mass mentioned above associated with its electric field).
+The total effective mass of a spherical charged particle includes the actual bare mass of the spherical shell (in addition to the mass mentioned above associated with its electric field).
 If the shell's bare mass is allowed to be negative, it might be possible to take a consistent point limit.
 This was called renormalization, and Lorentz and Abraham attempted to develop a classical theory of the electron this way.
 This early work was the inspiration for later attempts at regularization and renormalization in quantum field theory.

-(See also regularization (physics) for an alternative way to remove infinities from this classical problem, assuming new physics exists at small scales.)

-When calculating the electromagnetic interactions of charged particles, it is tempting to ignore the back-reaction of a particle's own field on itself.
-(Analogous to the back-EMF of circuit analysis.)
-But this back-reaction is necessary to explain the friction on charged particles when they emit radiation.
+When calculating the electromagnetic interactions of charged particles, the back-reaction of a particle's own field on itself (analogous to the back-EMF of circuit analysis.) is necessary to explain the friction on charged particles when they emit radiation.
 If the electron is assumed to be a point, the value of the back-reaction diverges, for the same reason that the mass diverges, because the field is inverse-square.

-The Abraham–Lorentz theory had a noncausal "pre-acceleration".
-Sometimes an electron would start moving before the force is applied.
+The Abraham–Lorentz theory includes a retrocausal "pre-acceleration", allowing solution where an electron would start moving before the force is applied.
 These problems remain in the relativistic version of the Abraham-Lorentz equation.
-This is a sign that the point limit is inconsistent, or/and that a quantum mechanical treatment is required.
+This is a sign that the point limit is inconsistent, and/or that a quantum mechanical treatment is required.

 The trouble was worse in classical field theory than in quantum field theory, because in quantum field theory a charged particle experiences Zitterbewegung due to interference with virtual particle–antiparticle pairs, thus effectively smearing out the charge over a region comparable to the Compton wavelength.
 In quantum electrodynamics at small coupling, the electromagnetic mass only diverges as the logarithm of the radius of the particle.